SVDwebtech/orangeTree044/README.md

 ## Acknowledgments

-Thank you Orange Tree Marketing for the trust you place in me to help you on this new journey.
+Thank you Estelle at Orange Tree Marketing for the trust you placed in me to design and develop this website.